 - Participate in our public programs.
 Wellspring Alberta’s Speaker Series features highly respected oncologists, researchers and leaders in cancer care and health, and is open to all.
 Our Speaker Series also serves as a professional development opportunity for students and professionals.

 - Invest in our future by volunteering or donating to Wellspring Alberta.

 If you are interested in learning more about our community outreach initiatives, contact Rebecca Perkins for central/southern Alberta at email@example.com and Angie Rice for northern Alberta at firstname.lastname@example.org.

-Here are some ways we engage with our health professional network:
+Here are some ways we engage with our health professional and community networks:

 - Wellspring Calgary is introduced to new cancer patients at the Tom Baker Cancer Centre new patient orientation.

 - Through our Money Matters program, training is provided several times a year to social workers and health care professionals on provincial and federal income replacement programs.
 The Money Matters program has built a collaborative partnership with the AHS Allied Health Professional Practice Team Calgary Zone for the purposes of sharing information and training for social workers across the province.